 These are all commands to be obeyed with consequent promised rewards to be received.
 Therefore since obedience to every command has its specific promise of reward, let us be faithful in fulfilling our part of the contract.
-"Wherefore my beloved brethren, be ye steadfast, unmoveable.
+"Wherefore my beloved brethren, be ye steadfast, unmoveable, always abounding in the work of the Lord, forasmuch as ye know your labor is not vain in the Lord."
+Let not the tempter pursuade you to partake, where more than one loaf or cup is used.